 EPA required testing for 11 unregulated contaminants twice between 2002 and 2005.
-Testing done did not detect any of these contaminants in Newberg's drinking water We continue to participate in the testing program with the most recent results in 2013 still showing none of the contaminants.
+Testing done did not detect any of these contaminants in Newberg's drinking water We continue to participate in the testing program and the most recent results in 2013 and 2014 still show none of the contaminants.